 I know how important it is to get plenty of fruits and vegetables in one's diet, but I've been finding it difficult ever since I moved out to do so.
 I live by myself, on a fixed income, and I can only grocery shop once a week.
-Whenever I buy fruits and vegetables, they end up going bad 3 or 4 days after I buy them, and I feel like I've wasted them.
+Whenever I buy fruits and vegetables, they end up going bad three or four days after I buy them, and I feel like I've wasted them.
 Do you have any advice on cheap, vitamin-rich fruits or vegetables that keep for a good long time?
 Thanks!

 Dear Berry Healthy,

 Eating healthily on a budget, when you can only get to the grocery store once a week, can be tricky.
 But fruits and veggies don’t have to break the bank or spoil on the shelf before you can take advantage of their nutrients!
 There’s a combination of strategies that can help.
 Buying fruits and vegetables that are low cost and nutritious combined with smart shopping habits, strategic meal planning, and effective storage can prevent waste.
 Here are some tips on how to more easily incorporate the good stuff into your diet and budget…

 - Consider your options for shopping since a larger grocery store may have more options and lower costs than a nearby convenience store.